 Despite the recent TGA down-scheduling of certain CBD products from Schedule 4 (Prescription Medicine) to Schedule 3 (Pharmacist Only Medicine), buying CBD oil in Australia is still a somewhat challenging undertaking.

-The Australian medicinal cannabis industry may well be going through some seismic changes behind the scenes.
+The Australian medicinal cannabis industry may be going through seismic changes behind the scenes.
 However, to date, there are still no registered over-the-counter CBD products available in pharmacies.

 This leaves just three options open to the consumer who wishes to benefit from the medicinal properties of low-dose CBD oil—the legal and highly regulated medical pathway or the still illegal domestic (green) and international (black) market alternatives.

-Before we can take a closer look at the positive and negative aspects of each of these options in a little more detail and answer where to buy CBD oil in Australia, we need to establish some basic facts.
+Before we can take a closer look at each option’s positive and negative aspects in a little more detail and answer where to buy CBD oil in Australia, we need to establish some basic facts.

 What Is CBD Oil?

-CBD is the chemical compound extracted from the hemp or cannabis plant.
+CBD is a chemical compound extracted from the hemp or cannabis plant.
 The plant contains over 500 separate chemical compounds, including over 114 different cannabinoids.

 The CBD is usually obtained from the plant using a supercritical C02 process.
 This is widely considered the safest and most effective way of removing and refining CBD oil.